JLovr/CPM68K-Floating-Point-Library/README.md

 Scripts:
-c.sub - (modified) compile a c program - will often crash the system when an error is found. ch.sub - (new) test compile a program - will generally not crash the system when finding an error. cspf.sub - (new) builds the floating point library from scratch - spflib save.sub - (new) saves the B memory drive files to the permanent storage drive spfasm.sub - (new) compiles an assembler file for the floating point library spfl.sub - (new) builds executable code (relocatable by default) that employs
+1. c.sub - (modified) compile a c program - will often crash the system when an error is found.
+2. ch.sub - (new) test compile a program - will generally not crash the system when finding an error.
+3. cspf.sub - (new) builds the floating point library from scratch - spflib
+4. save.sub - (new) saves the B memory drive files to the permanent storage drive
+5. spfasm.sub - (new) compiles an assembler file for the floating point library
-           the spflib for a program.
+6. spfl.sub - (new) builds executable code (relocatable by default) that employs the spflib for a program.
-spflib source files:
+7.  spflib source files:
-spflib.h - header file for use in programs. spfmul.s - assembler routine for a single precision multiply. spfcore.c - contains core functions. spfefs.c - contains support routines for elementary functions. spfefn.c - contains routines for base euler functions. spft1 - basic trig functions. spft2 - additional tring functions and some additional functions. spfioi - ascii to aspf function. spfioo - spf to ascii function. stdio.h - updated stdio.h file stdlib.h - updated stdlib.h file string.h - updated string.h file
+8.  spflib.h - header file for use in programs.
+9.  spfmul.s - assembler routine for a single precision multiply.
+10. spfcore.c - contains core functions.
+11. spfefs.c - contains support routines for elementary functions.
+12. spfefn.c - contains routines for base euler functions.
+13. spft1 - basic trig functions.
+14. spft2 - additional tring functions and some additional functions.
+15. spfioi - ascii to aspf function.
+16. spfioo - spf to ascii function.
+17. stdio.h - updated stdio.h file
+18. stdlib.h - updated stdlib.h file.
+19. string.h - updated string.h file

 Code for support functions to be added to clib bdos.s - calls bdos functions from C code. clibadds.c - adds the strchr adn strrchr functions